GREEK CHRONICLE PROJECT

 Greece in Crisis

 Greece (Hellas) is one of the most ancient and revered civilizations in the world.
-There is no doubt of the definitive impact that Hellenism has had on the history and evolution of humanity.
+Hellenism has had a definitive impact on the history and evolution of humanity.
 However, the Hellenic Golden Age faded long ago.
 Greece’s present economic crisis reveals the tragic fate of a once great democratic state.
-The “Greek Crisis” reflects in a microcosm –and is a warning– of the Global Crisis that all of humanity is faced with, when economies matter more than people.
+The “Greek Crisis” reflects in a microcosm –and is a warning– of the Global Crisis that all of mankind is faced with, when economies matter more than people.

 Soon it will be 10 years since Greece has been like a country under siege, confronted as it has been with economic and social disaster.
 Also taking into consideration the immense Refugee crisis that has been increasingly surging, especially in recent years, Greece is indeed in humanitarian crisis.
 Whatever blame may fall on the Greek people for their role in the Crisis, it is in fact primarily the negligent decisions and actions by all modern governing administrations, regardless of political inclination, that have forced this nation into a state of emergency, taking a heavy toll on the very lives and livelihood of the Greek citizens, and which, consequently, have brought worldwide disrepute to this country, to its people, as well as to the Hellenic cultural heritage.